 DSDC Facade Rebate

 Since 2000, DSDC has offered an incentive rebate initiative designed to encourage renovation of downtown’s older properties.
-A fresh coat of paint, modern awnings, updated windows and doors and new signage can significantly improve a building’s façade.
+A fresh coat of paint, modern awnings, and updated windows and doors can significantly improve a building’s façade.

 DSDC works to encourage renovation through its matching dollar for dollar rehabilitation program.
 Property owners can apply for a reimbursement grant of from 5% to 25% of their qualified facade improvement costs.

 ***Properties with known structural issues will not be eligible for facade improvement grants until their structural issues are corrected.***